-- research and analysis - function - evaluating their Classroom-Based Assessment - communicating their Classroom-Based Assessment.
+- research and analysis - engineering principles - evaluating their Classroom-Based Assessment - communicating their Classroom-Based Assessment

 Students will capture the various stages of the Classroom-Based Assessment through a learning log that will be presented as part of their final submission.
-The learning log can be produced in a suitable format, to be decided upon in agreement with the teacher that captures the student's work throughout the Classroom-Based Assessment.
-Students may present models, artefacts, and any other form of evidence to accompany the learning log to further communicate their findings if they deem it necessary.
+The learning log can be produced in a suitable format, to be decided upon in agreement with the teacher, that captures the students work throughout the Classroom-Based Assessment.
+Students may present models, artefacts and any other form of evidence to accompany the learning log to further communicate their findings if they deem it necessary.
+Further details on the learning log can be found on p.
+14.